 7:00pm – We are in dire need of showers, especially given my pending overnight train ride.
 Olesia calls a friend in town (since she herself lives a few hours away in Lviv), who invites us to her home to clean up – even though the friend won’t be there.
 We are assured that her brother and mother will take care of us.

 8:00pm – Two blessed showers later, we feel human again.
 I tell the mother through charades that her cooking smells delicious, and within minutes we’re sitting at the table and eating her homemade borscht, meat patties, and veggie/bean salad.
-It’s a feast, and I’m quickly stuffed – and I’ve managed to get another Scavenger hunt item: eating in a local’s home!
+It’s a feast, and I’m quickly stuffed – and I’ve managed to get another Scavenger hunt item: a picture of me eating in a local’s home!

 9:00pm – Olesia and I are taking the same train (she gets off much earlier), and we wait at the station, along with Jerry’s kind friend who returns with my luggage and insists on waiting with us so he can help us on to the train with our bags.